 Well, I emailed him about it.
 I didn’t come right out and accuse him of trying to undermine me by leaving nasty comments under fake names, but I let him know that I was aware he was sharing an IP with someone who clearly had a grudge against me, and asked him if he had any idea what was going on.
 At first he feigned surprise and said that the nasty comments must have been made by one of his colleagues, as he normally posted on the blog from work.
 A few days later, though, he emailed me again and said that “the husband of one of his friends” had admitted to posting the comments anonymously: an explanation I’d have found easier to swallow if it hadn’t been so hard to understand how this “husband of a friend” came to be using my colleague’s home or work computer at 5am (many of the comments were posted very early in the morning) without his knowledge, and on several different occasions.

 Of course, he could have been telling the truth.
 It’s possible.
-But I remain absolutely convinced that this colleague had formed some kind of grudge against me, for reasons I can’t imagine, and decided to try and undermine me by leaving nasty and abusive comments on my posts.
+But I remain absolutely convinced that this colleague had formed some kind of grudge against me, and decided to try and undermine me by leaving nasty and abusive comments on my posts.
 This opinion was strengthened a few months later when he started regularly bad-mouthing me on the staff forum used by the various freelancers who worked for the company in question.
 Nice guy.

 Also: the “View other comments from this IP” tool is a handy one indeed.
 And just to prove it, when I went back to look at the handful of nasty comments on my posts that HADN’T come from the IP of my colleague, I discovered that every single one of them had been posted from…

 … the same IP address as ANOTHER colleague.